LouaneL/info5.sar/task1/src/task3/documentation/specification.md

 setListener -> aims to add a listener to the class.

-send -> aims to send a message with channels. close -> aims to close the channels, so messages can't be sent anymore. closed -> to know if the MessageQueue is closed.
+send -> aims to send a message with channels. close -> aims to close the two channels, so messages can't be sent anymore. closed -> to know if the MessageQueue is closed.
 <br>
 <br>

-## TaskEvent
+## Event
-A TaskEvent has one runnable.
+An Event has one runnable.
+It's created by a QueueBroker.

+## EventPump
+EventPump has a runnable pump.
+It has to execute all the runnables.
+It's a FIFO pump.

+post -> post a new event (runnable) to the pump. start -> start the execution of the first runnable of the the pump. kill -> kill the EventPump.